Malay cuisine: Indonesia

 The cuisine of Malay Indonesians spread on the east coast of Sumatra and Kalimantan, primarily West Kalimantan.
 Because of the close ethnic kinship and proximity to Malaysian Malays, many dishes are shared between the two countries.
 For example, nasi lemak and nasi ulam are considered native dishes of Riau and Jambi.
 Malay cuisine also shares many similarities with the neighboring Minangkabau cuisine of West Sumatra, Palembangese cuisine of South Sumatra and Acehnese cuisine of Aceh, such as sharing gulai, asam pedas, kari, lemang, nasi minyak, pempek, pindang, rendang and roti canai.
 This is due to the fact that the Minangkabaus are culturally closely related to the Malays.
-Malay Indonesian cuisine has also been influenced by Arab, Betawi, Chinese, Indian and Javanese cuisine.
+Malay Indonesian cuisine has also been influenced by Arab Indonesian, Betawi, Chinese Indonesian, Indian Indonesian and Javanese cuisine.

 Otak-otak is a dish involving fish pieces wrapped in banana leaves.
 The grilled fish cake is made of ground fish mixed with tapioca starch and spices.